mbolam/DSWS_OpenRefine/4-cleaning.md

 ## Text Filters
   - Text filters can be used to isolate specific rows that contain the text.
 They can be used to quickly isolate rows for further manipulation.
   - The dialog box allows for case-sensitive filters and regular expressions.
   - Regular expressions can be very powerful for querying data, but a bit outside the scope of this workshop.
-We regularly use a regular expression to find rows that do not have the work:  ^((?!Pennsylvania).)\*$
+I regularly use a regular expression to find rows that do not have the word:  ^((?!Pennsylvania).)\*$

 ## Facets
+  - Creating and using facets is one of the most powerful features of OpenRefine.
+Facets can be used to learn more about your data, discover inconsistencies, and select subsets of data for review and cleaning.
+  - Many types of facets can be created, depending on the data type of the field - text, numeric, timeline, scatterplot.
+Additionally, there is a list of custom facets built for specific uses, like duplicates, text length, errors, and empty strings.
+Finally, users can create their own facets using the custom facet builder.
+  - This workshop will focus mostly on text facets, because our data is not great for demonstrating the others.

 ## Editing Data